 The lawyers of Teddy, Meekins & Talbert, P.L.L.C., have many years of experience in personal injury law.
 If you were injured in an accident in North Carolina, call us today for help!

-Personal Injury Litigation in Lincolnton, North Carolina
+Personal Injury Litigation in Shelby, North Carolina

 Any serious injury can disrupt your life.
-After one occurs to you or a loved one, it is entirely normal to feel anxiety about facing medical bills, lost wages and questions from insurance companies.
+After one occurs to you or a loved one, it is entirely normal to feel anxiety about facing medical bills, lost wages, and questions from insurance companies.

 You do not need that kind of stress in your life when you are trying to focus on your health and your family.
-Instead, you can turn to a trusted personal injury attorney to help you navigate through the legal and financial issues that lie ahead, through guidance and legal help as well as power of attorney over medical and finance decisions.
+Instead, you can turn to a trusted personal injury attorney to help you navigate through the legal and financial issues that lie ahead, through guidance and legal help as well as power of attorney over medical and financial decisions.

 At Teddy, Meekins & Talbert, P.L.L.C., we are ready to help you today.
 We take a team approach to serving our clients, and we always pay close attention to their personal needs.
 We will work diligently to pursue compensation for you.